After Graduation

 Geoscientists are on the forefront of studying, solving, and educating people about the significant environmental problems facing society today.
 Our understanding of climate change, natural hazards such as earthquakes and volcanoes, pollution of soils and water, and the distribution and extraction of natural resources, comes from the work done by geoscientists.

 The focused geosciences curriculum at Holy Cross provides students with an understanding of how the Earth system operates and gives students the opportunity to apply their knowledge and skills to complex and important topics where society and the geosciences intersect.
-Combining coursework in watershed hydrology, geomorphology, freshwater ecology, paleoclimatology, oceanography, and GIS with their major, students minoring in geosciences at Holy Cross are well-prepared for careers and graduate opportunities in societally relevant and in-demand environmental fields.
+Combining coursework in watershed hydrology, geomorphology, freshwater ecology, climate science, oceanography, and GIS with their major, students minoring in geosciences at Holy Cross are well-prepared for careers and graduate opportunities in societally relevant and in-demand environmental fields.

 Pursuing Graduate Studies